Bulldogs prepare for state powerlifting competition - Port Arthur News

 “Our girls really encourage each other,” Todd said.
 “Our goal each year is to get a full team to regionals.
 We took eight kids this year to the regional meet.
 We only carry about 12-15 kids each year.
 At the end of the day, it is about an individual, but our team supports each other and they want to see each other succeed.”

-Senior Kelsey Hernandez, junior Taryn Burnet, senior Tina Nguyen, sophomore Vanessa Hughes and senior Mia Watler will make the trip to the state competition on the girls team.
+Senior Kelsey Hernandez, junior Taryn Burnet, senior Tina Nguyen, junior Vanessa Hughes and sophomore Mia Watler will make the trip to the state competition on the girls team.
 For the boys, seniors Logan Williams and Diego Torres and junior Evan Ceja will attend the competition.

 Todd said the lifters are breaking personal records each week.